What is a Mini-Grant?

 Please use these as a starting point: We encourage new ideas.

-We are no longer accepting applications for 2017
+We will begin accepting applications for 2018 in Fall 2017

 - Eligibility & Guidelines